goharbor/harbor/tests/testcases/Group7-Replication/7-06-Proj-replication-rules-filter.md

 # Expected Outcome:

-* In step2, rules can be filtered, after cleared filter, all rules are shown again.
+* In step2, rules can be filtered, after clearing filter, all rules are shown again.

 # Possible Problems:
 None